 The Form 2O2 - Application for Financing is designed for rental projects.
-Financing applications for Homeownership Projects should use the document to the greatest extent possible to capture the details of their proposal.
+Financing applications for Homeownership Projects should use the template to the greatest extent possible to capture the details of their proposal.
 However, to allow DHCD to fully evaluate homeownership proposals, applicants should submit any other spreadsheets or documents that reflect the nature and financing/construction details of the project, and sale of its units.
-In the online application system, DHCD will provide an additional financial model required of homeownership projects.
+In the Online Application System, DHCD will provide an additional financial model required of homeownership projects.

-6. Financing Letters
+6. Financing Letters of Interest, Intent, or Commitment

 Applicants must submit letters of interest or letters of commitment from all other participating financial sources, including permanent, construction, and predevelopment financing sources.
+Applicants intending to utilize Income Averaging must submit written acknowledgement from the LIHTC investor/syndicator of this intention.

 If the application proposes a financing scenario that includes 4 percent LIHTCs, an initial debt sizing memorandum from DCHFA must be requested from DCHFA.

-To obtain a debt sizing memo, borrowers shall submit one copy of DCHFA's (the "Agency") Stage II application to the Agency no later than August 28, 2018.
+To obtain a debt sizing memo, borrowers shall submit one copy of DCHFA's (the "Agency") Stage I application to the Agency no later than August 12, 2019.
 The DCHFA application fee is not required at that time.
 DCHFA will return a debt sizing memo to the applicant and DHCD during DHCD's Threshold Review.